alia521/strawpoll-bot/README.md

 # Strawpoll.me bypass (automatic voting)
 Script for automatically vote multiple times in the website "strawpoll.me".
 Easy to use.
 I think I have spent more sundays than I should working on this.
-I feel like the most recent version of this code has more ifs than it should (don't worry, its not this one) so before I upload it I find a way to compact it :(
+I feel like the most recent version of this code has more ifs than it should (don't worry, its not this one) so before I upload it I need to find a way to compact it :(

 https://www.strawpoll.me/20083588/r                https://www.strawpoll.me/20083356/r